 Ipswich Art School Gallery

-This September I crafted a whole heap of crochet double helix DNA spirals.
+In September 2015 I crafted a many crochet double helix DNA spirals.

 These formed part of a yarn installation at Kings College, London in October 2015